1. Selected international indicators 92

 Source: ABS Cat.
 Nos.
 5204.0 and 5206.0.

-(b) Nominal unit labour costs as defined in footnote (a) deflated by the derived implicit price deflator for gross non-farm product.
-(Base for index: 1986-87 = 100.0).
+(c) Nominal unit labour costs as defined in footnote (a) deflated by the derived implicit price deflator for gross non-farm product.
+(Base for index: 1998-99 = 100.0).

-(c) Compensation of employees as a share of gross domestic product at factor cost.
+Compensation of employees as a share of total factor income.

-(d) Gross operating surplus of corporations as a share of gross domestic product at factor cost.
+Gross operating surplus of corporations as a share of total factor income.

-(a) Based on the eight capital cities consumer price index.
+(a) Based on the weighted average of eight capital cities consumer price index.

 (b) Quarterly figures are derived from seasonally adjusted data.